Houston Construction Zone Accident Lawyer

 Construction zones can often be confusing and hard to navigate for drivers who do not pay careful attention.
 The Federal Highway Administration reports that from 1982 to 2014, 24,745 motor vehicles drivers died due to collisions in construction zones.
 Even though the number of deaths has decreased to an average of 591 motorists per year between to 2008 to 2014, this number is still high and represents a serious risk for motor vehicle drivers.

-Car accidents that occur in construction areas can be caused by a number of factors.
+Construction zone auto accidents can be caused by a number of factors.
 Driver negligence is an obvious leading cause of these.
 In addition, they can be caused by the failure of construction companies and/or government agencies to place appropriate signage, warnings and/or traffic control devices to prevent accidents.
-If you or someone you know has been injured in a motor vehicle accident that occurred in a construction zone, you need to hire an attorney who knows how to investigate all the potential causes.
-Call Simmons and Fletcher, P.C. for a free consultation today.
+If you or someone you know has been injured in a motor vehicle accident that occurred in a construction zone, you need to hire a construction zone accident attorney who knows how to investigate all the potential causes.
+Call Simmons and Fletcher, P.C. for a free consultation.

 Causes of Car Accidents in Construction Zones

 There are a number of factors involved in construction zone accidents.
 Some of the most common elements that are known to cause these accidents include: